-LRPP Exhibit III: PERFORMAI NCE MEASURE A ASSESSMENT Department: Corrections Program: Administration Service/Budget Entity: 70010200 Executive Direction and Support Services Measure: Agency cybersecurity risk level (5) Performance As Action: ☐ Performance Assessment of Outcome Measure ☐ Performance Assessment of Output Measure ☐ Adjustment of GAA Performance Standards ☐ Revision of Measure ☐ Deletion of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 3 2 -1 -33% Factors Accounting for the Difference: Internal Factors (check all that apply): ☐ Personnel Factors ☐ Staff Capacity ☐ Competing Priorities ☐ Level of Training ☐ Previous Estimate Incorrect ☐ Other (Identify) Explanation: The Department has maximized the use of technical security resources to cover the highest vulnerabilities.
-The Department has a legislative budget request for infrastructure improvements for areas of concern.
-An assessment on time and resources is needed to complete the items that are below the Department's acceptable risk.
-External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Target Population Change Other (Identify) This Program/Service Cannot Fix the Problem Current Laws Are Working Against the Agency Mission Explanation: ☑ Training☑ PersonnelRecommendations ts to Address Differ : We will continue to that we have.
-If our Lourity objectives. ☐ Technolog☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ gy entify) with the resources
+LRPP Exhibit LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department: Corrections Program: Administration Service/Budget Entity: 70010200 Executive Direction and Support Services Measure: Agency cybersecurity risk level (5) Performance As ssessment of Outcom ssessment of Output l GAA Performance Sta Measure De vision of Measure letion of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 3 2.25 75 -25% Factors Accounting for the Difference: Internal Factors (check all that apply): ☐ Personnel Factors ☐ Staff Capacity ☐ Competing Priorities ☐ Level of Training ☐ Previous Estimate Incorrect ☐ Other (Identify) Explanation: Although the LBR security funding was approved, Florida Digital Services (FLDS) directed FDC to use FLDS services for security related functions, however, the FLDS services did not encompass all originally planned functionality.
+FDC is assessing other services to address the security gaps.
+OIT added an additional contract staff member to deploy the FLDS services.
+We are in the process of implementing the FLDS security products and have 4 of the 6 deployments completed.
+There are several risks associated with outdated hardware, software and the dependencies on applications that need to be addressed.
+External Factors (check all that apply): Resources Unavailable Technological Problems Legal/Legislative Change Natural Disaster Target Population Change Other (Identify) This Program/Service Cannot Fix the Problem Current Laws Are Working Against the Agency Mission Explanation: Management Efforts to Address Differences/Problems (check all that apply): ☐ Training ☐ Technology ☐ Other (Identify) Recommendations: We will continue to optimize our efforts with the resources (Human and Tools) that we have.
+The Department will move forward with implementing the FLDS solutions.
+We are in the process of securing funding, and this will provide much needed tools and services to address security gaps and meet our security objectives.
+The Technology Restoration Program (TRP) will address most of the Application and Infrastructure security risks.

-LRPP Exhibit III: PERFORMAI NCE MEASURE A ASSESSMENT Department: Corrections Program: Administration Service/Budget Entity: 70010200 Executive Direction and Support Services Measure: Average number of days for Public Records to Close a request (6) Performance As sessment of Outcom sessment of Output l AA Performance Sta Measure vision of Measure letion of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 60 62.8 +2.8 +4.7% Factors Accounting for the Difference: Internal Factors (check all that apply): ☐ Personnel Factors ☐ Staff Capacity ☐ Competing Priorities ☐ Level of Training ☐ Previous Estimate Incorrect ☐ Other (Identify) Explanation: The Public Records Section experienced vacancies in FY 20/21.
-In addition, the Department implemented a new tracking system for records request in FY 20/21, which has taken staff time to provide for the roll-out and training on the system.
-External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Natural Disaster Target Population Change Other (Identify) This Program/Service Cannot Fix the Problem Current Laws Are Working Against the Agency Mission Explanation: The Department has seen an increase in the number and complexity of requests.
-Management Efforts to Address Differences/Problems (check all that apply): Training Personnel Other (Identify) Recommendations: Positions are being filled, the new tracking system is functioning, and more employees have been trained to use the system.
+LRPP Exhibit LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department: Corrections Program: Administration Service/Budget Entity: 70010200 Executive Direction and Support Services Measure: Average number of days for Public Records to Close a request (6) Performance As sessment of Outcom sessment of Output I AA Performance Sta Measure 🔲 Del vision of Measure letion of Measure Approved Standard ed Standard Actual Performance Difference Percentage Results (Over/Under) Difference 60 21 -39 -65.0% Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Competing Priorities Previous Estimate Incorrect Competing Priorities Other (Identify) Explanation: External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Target Population Change Other (Identify) This Program/Service Cannot Fix the Problem Current Laws Are Working Against the Agency Mission Explanation: Management Efforts to Address Differences/Problems (check all that apply): Training Personnel Other (Identify) Recommendations: